intel/dffml/master/_sources/index.rst.txt

     Accuracy: 1.0
     {'Years': 6, 'Expertise': 13, 'Trust': 0.7, 'Salary': 70.0}
     {'Years': 7, 'Expertise': 15, 'Trust': 0.8, 'Salary': 80.0}

-You can use DFFML from the command line, Python, or the HTTP API, see the :doc:`quickstart/model` to get started right away.

 The web UI (under heavy development) can be found `here <webui/>`_.